Table of Contents

 We know from our understanding of the LBW law that a batsman cannot be given out if the ball has pitched outside leg stump.
 How accurate would an umpire be on marginal calls where the ball appears to land close to, or on that leg stump line?

 The same principle applies to another important decision that the umpire has to make.
 Where has the ball hit the batsman?
-The important law here states that a batter cannot be given out LBW if the ball strikes them outside the line of off stump.
+The important law here states that a batter cannot be given out LBW if the ball strikes them outside the line of off stump and they are playing a shot.

 Once again, it’s impossible to make that call with 100% certainty via the naked eye.